What is a drive-by download?

 An example of a concrete attack is that a user is sent a link via email or a post on their social media feed.
 It is made to look like it is sent from sources that the user knows and trusts.
 This social engineering tactic is used to entice the user to click and open the email or post.
 When the user enters the website to which the link refers, the drive-by download installs itself on the user’s computer or mobile device.

-Bundleware is a popular "authorised" method of drive-by download attack that uses secondary applications linked to a person's actual desired application download.
+Bundleware is a popular “authorised” method of drive-by download attack that uses secondary applications linked to a person’s actual desired application download.
 These potentially unwanted programs/applications(PUPs/PUAs) can hide malware or be malware themselves.
-Bundeware typically exists as an opt-out when a person downloads free software or shareware.
+Bundleware typically exists as an opt-out when a person downloads free software or shareware.
+When downloading free software, users should be cautious as it can sometimes include hidden malware or bundleware that installs unwanted programs alongside the intended software.

 Phishing can also be used to target individuals with drive-by downloads.
 Pop-up advertisements or emails, supposedly from organisations or people a person knows, ask them to click on links or download attachments.
 Typically, the messages are manipulative and attempt to arouse emotions in people, leading them to perform the desired actions.

-An unauthorised drive-by download works in a very simple way.
+An unauthorized drive-by download works in a very simple way, often involving unauthorized downloads initiated by visiting compromised websites.
 A hacker compromises a website and adds a malicious component to a security flaw.
-A user triggers the component by visiting the site, and it finds the device's security holes.
+A user triggers the component by visiting the site, and it finds the device’s security holes.
 By exploiting the poor security, the component downloads malware to the device.
 The hacker can then perform the malicious actions, such as controlling the device or stealing data from it.

-As mentioned above, unauthorised malicious code is distributed directly by the compromised websites.
+As mentioned above, unauthorized malicious code is distributed directly by the compromised websites.
 However, the code must first be placed there by the hackers.

 • Zero-day exploits: Security flaws without any known fixes or patches.